wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

     loc_302:
     		bclr	#0, (a3)	| Disable cart and enable TMSS rom

-Since /CART_CE will be strobed at least once in this code block, we can take advantage of this.
+The weakness with how TMSS is implemented, however, is that the value of $A14101 persists between soft resets.
+So, if we reset the 68000 in the short period of time where the cartridge is enabled, then the TMSS will stay locked out and the Genesis will boot the game directly.

 ## Theory of operation

 The ATTiny85 checks if /CART is pulled low and will stop execution if it isn't (the FAIL light blinks forever).
 Otherwise, it sets up INT0 to fire on the falling edge of /CART_CE, and begins the "glitch loop".
 In the glitch loop, /VRES is pulled hard to ground via the transistor, resetting the 68000 to a predictable state.
 The code then waits for INT0 to fire; if it doesn't within a certain amount of time, it will retry several times before giving up (the FAIL light stays on).

-As soon as INT0 fires, /VRES is driven low, then the program halts in a "success" state (SUCCESS light stays on).
+As soon as /CART_CE falls, INT0 fires, /VRES is pulsed, then the program halts in a "success" state (SUCCESS light stays on).
 At this point, the glitch should have succeeded, and the Genesis should boot directly into the game.

 ## Why the transistor?